2025 Federal Government Shutdown

 Will I continue to receive my Social Security and SSI checks?

 Recipients will continue to receive their Social Security and SSI checks.
 The Social Security Administration (SSA) will continue providing limited services like issuing Social Security cards and holding appointments for benefit applications.
-However, SSA will stop some activities like benefit verifications and processing overpayments, and the public will likely experience increased wait times for customer service.
+However, SSA has stopped some activities like benefit verifications and processing overpayments, and there will be increased wait times for customer service.

 Will Medicare and Medicaid benefits be affected?

-Medicare and Medicaid will be largely unaffected by a shutdown lasting less than three months.
+Medicare, Medicaid, and disability insurance are largely unaffected by a shutdown lasting less than three months.
 Current beneficiaries will continue to receive their benefits.

 What happens to veterans' services?